jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 Working procedure:
 1. Sketchy fragmentation
-2. Identify expressions with shared *inner* constructions
+2. Identify some expressions with shared *inner* constructions
 3. Check whether they can be in grammatical relations introduced in the following discussion
 4. Identify "typical" constructions and word classes
-5.
+5. Compare words the categories of which are not clear with the behavior of typical nouns and verbs.
+   (It may seem "scientific" to list all grammatical relations in a language and then check the distribution of each words in them, but this is too time-consuming - organizing grammatical relations around typical constructions is much more efficient)

+  For example, we can compare how "noun-like" the adjectives are or how "noun-like" or "verb-like" the participles are.
+6. Give detailed cartography of large constructions, like NP or the clause structure

 # Prototypical lexical word classes